Krakow

 Whether or not to tip your taxi driver is a bit of a point of contention.
 Many Poles do not consider taxis a service that necessitates a tip and thereby, if you're Polish, the driver may not expect one.
 But double standards being what they are, it's anticipated that foreigners will leave a tip, in which case 10% is appropriate, or simply rounding up the bill.
 We leave it to you.

-Alternative taxi services Uber and Bolt (much-loathed by Kraków's taxi companies) are also available in Poland, in fact Uber has in chosen Kraków as its European hub.
-Both services offers cashless transport via their popular worldwide mobile applications.
-Those already familiar with Uber or Bolt will find Kraków well-covered by their services, however there are some drawbacks.
-Specifically, Uber and Bolt drivers don't have the same permissions as regular cabbies and may not be able to take you as close to your destination, or get you there as directly; such is the trade-off for cheaper rates.
+Ride share services and taxis are basically indistinguishable in Poland at this point, with drivers typically operating on multiple platforms at the same time.
+Note, however, that there are some local drawbacks to choosing rideshare services over licensed taxi drivers.
+Specifically, drivers working for ride share services like Uber and Bolt don't have the same permissions as regular cabbies and may not be able to take you as close to your destination, or get you there as directly; such is the trade-off for slightly cheaper rates.

 Scooter & Moped Rental